tortikolis/Robbie/README.md

 # Robbie
 **Facebook messenger chat bot**

 Facebook chatbot with skill to responde to user with Chuck Norris joke or prank.
+Bot has been built with Botkit framework.

 Facebook page: https://www.facebook.com/Robbie-488860201621098/

 ## Getting Started